Bayan-daux/Factors-Related-to-Mortality-and-Survival_CA_US_2014_2020/README.md

 ![sql/ERD](sql/ERD.png)

 ### SQL Database
 Our database was created in postreSQL with 9 tables separate tables linked by the corresponding county in California.
 6 of these tables were from datasets gathered on the California Dept of Public Health website that yielded a year of death, county, age group, and a demographic factor with the total numbers of deaths in each age group.
-This image below displays a function query in PostgreSQL where we retrieve all 'White' death data from our ethnicity table in the year 2014.
+This image below displays a functioning query in PostgreSQL where we retrieve all 'White' death data from our ethnicity table in the year 2014.

 ![sql/sql_query](sql/sql_query.png)